TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab6.md

 ## Detailed Instructions

-### Spoofax Update

-This lab requires you to update Spoofax to the latest version.

-1. Choose *Check for Updates* from the *Help* menu.
-2. Wait for updates to be found.
-3. Install the updates to Spoofax.
-4. Restart Eclipse

 ### Initial Editor Project

-We provide you with an initial MiniJava project in the branch `assignment6`.
-Make sure you have this branch in your fork as well, before you start working on this assignment.

-1. Import the project into your workspace:
-    1. right-click into the Package Explorer
-    2. select **Import...** from the context menu
-    3. choose **General/Existing Projects into Workspace** from the list
-    4. select the MiniJava project
-    5. press the **Finish** button
-2. Build the project:
-    1. select the project folder
-    2. select **Build Project** from the **Project** menu
-    3. the console will report success or failure

-This project contains the desugarings implementation `common/desugar.ctree`, in addition to implementations of the previous initial project.
+The initial editor project from the last assignment contains the desugarings implementation `common/desugar.ctree`, in addition to implementations of the previous initial project.
 The desugarings can be used by importing `common/desugar`.

 ### Name Binding